leandromundim/julia/doc/src/manual/performance-tips.md

-As a teaser, an improved version of this function allocates no memory (the allocation reported below is due to running the `@time` macro in global scope) and has two orders of magnitude faster execution after the first call:
+As a teaser, an improved version of this function allocates no memory (the allocation reported below is due to running the `@time` macro in global scope) and has an order of magnitude faster execution after the first call:

 ```julia
 julia> @time f_improved(1)